Welcome to the Governors’ section of the Sheringham High School website which I hope you will find interesting and informative.

 The governing body of Sheringham High School consists of 13 governors which includes 2 parent governors.

-All Governors are members of at least one of the committees.
 We also attend public events such as the Year 6 transition evening, the Sixth Form open evening, school performances, the annual awards evenings and parents’ evenings.
 Please come and talk with Governors while you are at these events.
 They will be wearing governor lanyards.

 In addition, some Governors are designated as responsible for Child Protection, SEND, Health and Safety.
-In this role Governors regularly come into school to meet with staff and students.
+In this role Governors regularly come into school to meet with staff and students."

 PAN - Declared Number of Admissions